Christian Yelich Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to surrender 64 home runs (one per game), the fourth-fewest in the league.
+- Twins pitchers combine to give up the third-fewest home runs in baseball (65 total, one per game).

-- The righty last appeared on Wednesday against the Tampa Bay Rays, when he tossed seven innings, allowing one earned run while giving up five hits.
+- The righty's most recent appearance was on Thursday against the Tampa Bay Rays, when he tossed 5 1/3 innings, surrendering three earned runs while allowing three hits.

+- In nine games this season, the 27-year-old has put up an ERA of 2.61, with 8.2 strikeouts per nine innings.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.